rolfea/battleship/README.md

 ### Bugs/Improvements

-[] 1 Player can connect 2x, locking out a second a player [] player can attack an already attacked square. we track "hit squares" on the back end and check onHit if the id has already been submitted to prevent this [] need to handle disconnects
+[] a player can connect 2x, locking out a second a player
+[] player can attack an already attacked square. we track "hit squares" on the back end and check onHit if the id has already been submitted to prevent this
+[] need to handle disconnects
 [] notify player when they sink an opponent's ship
-[] win condition is a little rigid, doesn't leave room for additional boats, for example
+[] win condition is a little rigid, doesn't leave room for additional boats, for example [] hide "Ready to Play" until player has connected

 ### Stretch Goals

 * Deploy to AWS (Build, Test, Deploy)
+* Containerize
 * Beautiful UI/UX (sounds, colors, effects)
 * Browser Compatibility
 * Responsive Design

 ### Out of Scope (for now)

+* Replay mechanic (reset score to 0, place ships again)
 * Auth
 * Replay
 * General Security (leaving the API open)
 * Custom ship placement
 * Play against computer
 * Player Chat

 ## Reference